Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images

 For position embedding, we employ conditional positional embedding via depth-wise convolution.

 We choose $3\times 3$ depth-wise convolution for $\mathrm{PE}$.
-We incorporate a train-time overparametrization strategy~\citep{chu2021conditionalPE,vasu2023fastvit}, aiming at a better trade-off between inference accuracy and computational cost.
+We incorporate a train-time overparametrization strategy \cite{chu2021conditionalPE,vasu2023fastvit}, aiming at a better trade-off between inference accuracy and computational cost.
 Specifically, our network features three parallel branches in this section during the training phase: a $3\times 3$ depth-wise convolution, a point-wise convolution, and batch normalization.
-These branches are reparametrized into a single depth-wise convolution at the testing phase.
-Following the depth-wise convolution, we utilize the GeLU activation function.
+These branches are reparameterized into a single depth-wise convolution at the testing phase.
+We apply GeLU activation after the depth-wise convolution.

 The resulting feature map is fed into the aforementioned cascaded multi-scale attention mechanism (CMAttn) with one residual connection as